 Accessibility in Online Courses

-In 2011, the PCC Accessibility Guidelines for Online Course Content were developed and implemented in collaboration with Instructional Support, Online Learning, Disability Services, the Web Team, the Library and multiple faculty members.
+In 2011, the PCC Accessibility Guidelines for Online Course Content were developed and implemented in collaboration with Instructional Support, Online Learning, Accessible Ed & Disability Resources, the Web Team, the Library and multiple faculty members.
 The PCC accessibility guidelines are based on the WCAG 2.0 (Web Content Accessibility Guidelines) AA standards which are internationally accepted, web accessibility guidelines.

 For frequently asked questions, please see our Web Accessibility FAQs.